- 91% of consumers are more likely to buy from brands that personalize their outreach

 Think about your customers’ needs while planning and designing your new site—this inherently leads to effective search engine optimization (SEO).
 When you know more about your audience, you can create the content they’re looking for, driving traffic and conversions.
 The first step is to use the right keywords to improve your site’s search engine rankings and get your brand in front of the right audience.

 For example, if you're selling women's clothing, your customers might be looking for you by entering phrases like "fashion retail" or "women's blouses."
-Adding these keywords strategically to your content may improve your ranking on search engine results pages (SERPs) and broaden your audiences.
+Adding these keywords strategically to your content may improve your ranking on search engine results pages (SERPs) and broaden your audience.
 Google’s keyword planner will help you find the right words to use.

 Choose a relevant domain name